Every villain is the hero of his own story.

-The pilot episode of Cobra Kai functions as an ultra-efficient “origin story” for Johnny.
+To do this, the pilot episode of Cobra Kai functions as a very efficient “origin story” for Johnny.

 The series begins by reintroducing us to 50-something Johnny Lawrence, now an alcoholic repairman and absentee father who literally lives in the constant shadow of Daniel LaRusso’s perpetual success.